 Richard P. Shanley.
-Mr. Shanley, age 60, joined our Board on March 12, 2007.
-He was recommended to join our Board by Charles E. Harris.
+Mr. Shanley, age 61, joined our Board on March 12, 2007.
 From February 2001 to December 31, 2006, he was a partner of Deloitte & Touche LLP.
 From March 1976 to January 2001, he was employed by Eisner LLP and was a partner from 1982 until 2001.
 During his over 30 years of public accounting experience, he served as lead audit partner on numerous audit engagements for public and private companies and companies making public stock offerings, including those requiring application of Sarbanes-Oxley Section 404.
 He served as lead audit partner primarily for biotech, pharmaceutical and high-tech companies, including companies enabled by nanotechnology.
 He has been actively involved on the Biotech Council of New Jersey, the New Jersey Technology Council, the New York Biotechnology Association, the Connecticut Venture Group, the Biotechnology Industry Organization and the NanoBusiness Alliance.
 He is an active member of the New York State Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
-He is currently serving his third term on the New York State Society of CPA's Professional Ethics Committee.
+He is currently serving his fourth term on the New York State Society of CPA's Professional Ethics Committee.
 He is a licensed Certified Public Accountant in New Jersey and New York.
 He was graduated from Fordham University (B.S.) and Long Island University (M.B.A. in Accounting).